Maadhav/trankers-reef/README.md

 # Trankers

-> Trankers is a tank based community-led online "play-and-earn" gaming platform created by CodeDecoders.
+> Trankers is a tank based community-led online "play-and-earn" gaming platform.

 > Shoot turrets and enemy tanks to increase your score.
 The more you score the more tokens you will earn.
 > With your earned TRT tokens, upgrade your tanks, buy new tanks and buy extra accessories for your tanks.
-> The smart contracts are deployed on the Trust EVM Blockchain
+> The smart contracts are deployed on the Reef Blockchain

 ## Features